MOD St Athan: MOD St Athan

 The airfield part of the site was transferred from military to civilian control on 1 April 2019.
-It is now owned by the Welsh Government and known as Bro Tathan airfield and is home to Bro Tathan Business Park.
+It is now owned by the Welsh Government and known as Bro Tathan airfield, and is home to Bro Tathan Business Park.
+Bro Tathan North is currently home to the South Wales Aviation Museum.
 The military continues to have a presence adjacent to the airfield, which is known as MOD St Athan.

 In December 2020, the last ever flight of a British Airways Boeing 747-400, registration G-BYGC, landed at St Athan, having departed nearby Cardiff Airport, where it had been stored.
-This aircraft is painted in the heritage BOAC livery, and will be preserved, along with two of its sister aircraft that were sent to Dunsfold Aerodrome in Surrey, and a third which was sent to Cotswold Airport in Gloucestershire.
+This aircraft is painted in the heritage BOAC livery, and will be preserved, along with two of its sister aircraft that were sent to Dunsfold Aerodrome in Surrey, and another which was sent to Cotswold Airport in Gloucestershire.

 Current units

-Current flying and notable non-flying units based at MOD St Athan.